samaysar/dotnet.devfast/Dot.Net.Extensions/docs/index.md

 ## Dot.Net.Extensions Assembly

-This assembly contains various well-explained & easy to use extension methods to achieve optimized runtime performance and readability of the code.
+This assembly contains various well-tested, self-explained & easy to use extension methods to achieve optimized runtime performance with improved readability of the code.

 | Namespaces | |
 | :--- | :--- |